joao-frohlich/cpython/Doc/reference/datamodel.rst

 * A sign is shown only when the number is negative.

-Python distinguishes between integers, floating-point numbers, and complex
+Python distinguishes between integers, floating point numbers, and complex
 numbers: